 In some circumstances, the court may order you to pay the other party’s legal charges and expenses; for example, if you lose the case.
 The money will be payable in addition to our charges and expenses.
 We will discuss with you whether our charges and expenses and your liability for another party’s charges and expenses may be covered by insurance, and, if not, whether it would be advisable for you to have insurance to meet the other party’s charges and expenses.

 Storage of papers and documents

 After completing the work, we are entitled to keep all your papers and documents while there is money owing to us for our charges and expenses.
-We will keep our file of papers (except for any of your papers which you ask to be returned to you) for the period that we consider appropriate.
+We will keep our file of papers (except for any of your papers which you ask to be returned to you) for ten years or longer as necessary in specific circumstances.
 We keep the file on the understanding that we have the authority to destroy it after that period has expired.
 We will not destroy documents you ask us to deposit in safe custody.
 There is a charge for the storage of your file and/or the safe storage of your deeds and securities (if applicable) and this sum will be added to our charges.

 If we retrieve papers or documents from storage in relation to continuing or new instructions to act in connection with your affairs, we will not normally charge for such retrieval.
 However, we may make a reasonable charge for delivery of documents or stored papers to you or another at your request.
 We may also charge for reading correspondence, photocopying or other work necessary to comply with the instructions given by you or on your behalf.